-The Cemetery's salaries and benefits, other operating expenditures, and Internal Service Fund allocations are projected to increase by 4% per year over the ten-year planning period.
+The Cemetery's salaries and benefits are projected to increase 3.5% - 5.0% during the ten-year forecast period.
+Other operating expenditures and Internal Service Fund allocations are projected to increase by 3.2% annually during the same period.